![]() Map of Andalucia showing 8 provinces |

 International Tourist Statistics for Andalucia

-In 2020 Andalucia received onlt 2.7 million international tourists.
-January and February were up about 3% on 2019 but after mid-March when the Coronavirus pandemic.struck the borders were closed until mid-July when restrictions and/or tests made it complicated for international tourists to visit.
+In 2020, the first year of the Covid pandemic, Andalucia received only 2.7 million international tourists.
+January and February were up about 3% on 2019, but after mid-March when the Coronavirus pandemic.struck, borders were closed until mid-July, when restrictions and/or tests made it complicated for international tourists to visit.

-In 2021 Andalucia received 4.2 million international tourists, about a third of pre pandemic levels.
-In the second half of the year as resrictions eased and international tourist numbers inceased with October / Novemeber reaching about 75% of 2019 levels.
-(See monthly table below).
-However the Omicron variant of the Coronavirus at the end of the year reduced reservations for the 2022 holiday season in the New Year.
+In 2021 the recovery started - Andalucia received 4.2 million international tourists, about a third of pre-pandemic levels.
+In the second half of the year, as restrictions eased international tourist numbers increased, with October / November reaching about 75% of 2019 levels (see monthly table, below).
+However the Omicron variant of the Coronavirus at the end of the year caused a reduction in reservations for the 2022 holiday season, which usually see a boost in January.

-Internationally 2022 started slowly, the Omicron wave over New Year held back summer reservations.
-January 2022 saw 56% International arrivals compared to 2019 levels, but UK arrivals were only back to 39%.
-Many reports still claimed 2022 will be a bumper summer for travel to Spain.
+Internationally 2022 started slowly, since the Covid wave over New Year delayed summer reservations.
+January 2022, for example, saw 56% international arrivals compared to 2019 levels, but UK arrivals were only back to 39%.

 International Tourists in Andalucia - by year

-In the table we observe the increase in international (ie non Spanish) tourist arrivals in Andalucia from the year 2000 to 2007, the fall to 2010 followed by the rise to 2019, the pandamic in 2020/1 and the begining of the recovery in 2022.
+In the table we observe the increase in international (ie non Spanish) tourist arrivals to Andalucia.
+A general increase from 2000 to 2007, then the fall to 2010, followed by the rise back to 2019, then the pandemic in 2020/1 and the recovery in 2022 and 2023.

 Year | International Tourists |